Yuan Dynasty — Half Anarchism Era

 Political System

-The central government was only the Department of Imperial Secretariats, which served as the administrative agency.
+The central government of the Yuan Dynasty consisted solely of the Department of Imperial Secretariats, functioning as the administrative agency.

 Subordinate to the Department of Imperial Secretariats were the Six Ministries:

-In the local was the Branch Secretariats, also named the Province System, which is still used today.
+At the local level were the Branch Secretariats, also known as the Province System, which is still in use today.

 Official Selection System

-Capitation tax and land tax in the north, while in the south, people paid taxes using farmland products or money in summer and autumn, based on different productions of their land.
+Capitation and land taxes were levied in the North, whereas in the South, individuals paid taxes using farmland products or money during the summer and autumn, depending on their land's production.

-Every family also needed to pay a certain amount of money or products (varied in different places) to be exempt from labor services.
+In addition, each family was required to contribute a specified amount of money or products (which varied across different regions) to be exempt from labor services.

-Civilians also had to serve in extensive construction, transportation, or other military-related industries whenever the royals required them.
+Civilians were also obligated to participate in extensive construction, transportation, or other military-related industries whenever the royal authorities demanded their services.

-Those taxes also differed based on race; Han people paid the heaviest, while Mongols paid the least.
+These taxes further varied based on ethnicity, with Han people bearing the heaviest burden, while Mongols contributed the least.

 Banknote and Its Pringting Plate of Yuan — Tokyo Currency Museum (Photo by PHGCOM)